Image & Video APIs

 The table below outlines the key differences between these three approaches and how Cloudinary fits into each:

-Scenario How Cloudinary is Used Best for
+Scenario How to Use Cloudinary Best for

 Delivering assets through an integrated CMS The CMS has a built-in Cloudinary integration, allowing users to browse, search, and insert assets directly from the CMS interface via the Media Library Widget.
 Content editors using CMS platforms like WordPress, Contentful, or Shopify.
 For a full listing, see Integrations.